 • Understand effective communication approaches when working with children and vulnerable adults

-This qualification provides progression to sector-specific qualifications, for example the:
+This qualification provides progression to sector-specific qualifications at DCG, for example the:

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.